128technology/docs/docs/config_gre_tunnel.md

 sidebar_label: Native GRE Tunnels
 ---

 Generic Routing Encapsulation (GRE) is a lightweight tunneling protocol that encapsulates L3 traffic in an L3 and GRE header.
-The 128T Networking Platform now supports both a [GRE plugin](plugin_gre.md) as well as native GRE tunnels.
+The SSR Networking Platform now supports both a [GRE plugin](plugin_gre.md) as well as native GRE tunnels.

 :::note
 This is not an SVR feature.
-GRE tunnels are not created to send packets between peered 128T routers.
+GRE tunnels are not created to send packets between peered SSR routers.
 However, a packet coming from SVR can egress into a GRE tunnel, and vice versa.
 :::

 ## Sending Packets